ReContrast: Domain-Specific Anomaly Detection via Contrastive Reconstruction: Method: From Reconstruction to ReContrast

 Contrastive learning methods make use of (positive) contrastive image pairs, based on the intuition that the semantic information of different augmented views of the same image should be the same.
 Without image augmentations ($x$=$x'$), contrastive learning degrades into a self-reconstruction paradigm that the predictor predicts the input of itself, which may also collapse into an "identical shortcut" just like \textit{Config.D}.
 In epistemic UAD methods, it is impossible to construct contrastive pairs by image augmentation, because 1) any augmentation (flip, cutout, color jitter, etc.) could be potential anomalies; and 2) the feature maps of two augmented views lost the regional correspondence after spatial augmentations (shift, rotate, scale, etc.).
 Therefore, we propose an augmentation-free method to construct two views of one image.

 In previous explorations, the encoder is adapted to the target image domain and generates feature representations in a domain-specific view.
 We additionally introduce a frozen encoder network without any adaptation throughout the training, which perceives images in the view of pre-train image domain.
-As shown in \textit{Config.E} of Figure~\ref{fig2}, the decoder and bottleneck take the features of one encoder as the input to reconstruct the features of the other encoder and vice versa, building a complete contrastive learning paradigm, i.e., ReContrast.
-This configuration can also be interpreted as cross-distillation, as the decoder distills the information of the frozen encoder given the input of the adapted encoder; and distills the information of the adapted encoder given the input of the frozen encoder.
-As there are six pairs of feature maps, the $\mathcal{S}^{map}$ is obtained by adding up the six up-sampled cosine distance maps.
-The encoder feature diversity of \textit{Config.E} not only holds but slightly increases during training, as shown in Figure~\ref{fig5}(b).
+As shown in \textit{Config.E} of Figure~\ref{fig2}, the decoder and bottleneck take the features of the domain-specific encoder to reconstruct the frozen encoder; vice versa, they simultaneously take the features of the frozen encoder to reconstruct the domain-specific encoder, building a complete two-view contrastive paradigm.
+This configuration can also be interpreted as cross-reconstruction, as the decoder reconstructs the information of the frozen encoder given the input of the adapted encoder; and reconstructs the information of the adapted encoder given the input of the frozen encoder.
+With six pairs of feature maps, the $\mathcal{S}^{map}$ is obtained by adding up the six up-sampled cosine distance maps.
+As shown in Figure~\ref{fig5}(b), the encoder feature diversity of \textit{Config.E} not only holds but slightly increases during training.